benniebendiksen/channel-generated-trailing-stop-loss-bot/README.md

 ```
 conda env create -f environment.yml
 ```
+NOTE: This approach may lead to a ResolvePackageNotFound error depending on your machine specifications.

-This will attempt to create the conda environment for you with the correct specifications.
+This will attempt to create the conda environment for you with the correct dependencies and versions installed.
 Then run:
 ```
 conda activate trend_activated_bot_env
 ```